liberland/docs/blockchain/API/centralized-exchanges-api.md

   });
 ```

-### Retrieve LLM Transaction Details Using Transaction ID
+### Retrieve LLM Transaction Details Using Block Hash and Index

+Many infrastructure providers on existing blockchains, e.g. Ethereum, consider a transaction's hash as a unique identifier.
+In Substrate-based chains, a transaction's hash only serves as a fingerprint of the information within a transaction, and there are times when two transactions with the same hash are both valid.
-Transactions (a.k.a. extrinsics) are uniquely identified by block hash and their index.
-See also https://wiki.polkadot.network/build/build-protocol-info/#unique-identifiers-for-extrinsics
+On a Substrate blockchain transactions (a.k.a. extrinsics) are uniquely identified by block hash and their index.

 ```javascript
 import { ApiPromise, WsProvider } from "@polkadot/api";